30 Nusplingen platy limestone

 Menu back

-Until a few years ago, the formation time of Nusplingen platy limestone had been calculated using comparisons to the deposition period of limestone in bodies of water today.
+Until a few years ago, the formation time of Nusplingen platy limestone had been calculated using comparisons to the deposition period of limestone in modern bodies of water.
 Now it has turned out, however, that Nusplingen platy limestone was built up predominantly by the carbonate exo-skeleton bearing gold algae, which is still in existence today.
-If the Emiliania Huxleyi, which is living today, is supplied with sufficient nutrients, it can, in only ten days, produce 0,5 – 1cm of limestone sediment.
-More recent findings concerning microevolutionary speciation show, moreover, that the biodiversity of the fossil sea creatures in Nusplingen platy limestone could have come about in the course of a few decades.
+If the Emiliania Huxleyi which is living today is supplied with sufficient nutrients, it can, in only ten days, produce 0.5 to 1 cm of limestone sediment.
+More recent findings concerning micro evolutionary speciation show, moreover, that the biodiversity of the fossil sea creatures in Nusplingen platy limestone could have come about in the course of a few decades.

 Rapid calcification:

-Small-sea lilies could, given a large enough food supply, multiply on a massive scale and served as a food supply for several ammonite genera.
-These three life forms (gold algae, small-sea lilies and ammonites) formed an important food chain.
-Gold algae and small-sea lilies occurred in great numbers and became rock formers, while the ammonites constitute the most common invertebrate fossils in Nusplingen platy limestone by far (1).
+Small sea lilies could, given a large enough food supply, multiply on a massive scale and serve as a food supply for several ammonite genera.
+These three life forms (gold algae, small sea lilies and ammonites) formed an important food chain.
+Gold algae and small sea lilies occurred in great numbers and became rock formers, while the ammonites constituted the most common invertebrate fossils in Nusplingen platy limestone by far (1).

 The pace of sedimentation of Nusplingen platy limestone was so rapid that belemnites were embedded obliquely or even vertically.
-In several shale levels, dead fish are embedded, which were also buried very rapidly.
+In several shale levels, dead fish, which were also buried very rapidly, are embedded.
 This happened so fast that they did not have time to decompose.

 Gigantic algae blooms: